RenderKit/embree/doc/src/api/rtcInitRayQueryContext.md

       unsigned int instID[RTC_MAX_INSTANCE_LEVEL_COUNT];
     };

-    void rtcInitIntersectContext(
+    void rtcInitRayQueryContext(
-      struct RTCIntersectContext* context
+      struct RTCRayQueryContext* context
     );

 #### DESCRIPTION

-The `rtcInitIntersectContext` function initializes the intersection context to default values and should be called to initialize every intersection context.
+The `rtcInitRayQueryContext` function initializes the intersection context to default values and should be called to initialize every ray query context.

-It is guaranteed that the pointer to the intersection context (`RTCIntersectContext` type) is passed to the registered callback functions.
-This way it is possible to attach arbitrary data to the end of the intersection context, such as a per-ray payload.
+It is guaranteed that the pointer to the ray query context (`RTCRayQueryContext` type) is passed to the registered callback functions.
+This way it is possible to attach arbitrary data to the end of the ray query context, such as a per-ray payload.

-Inside the user geometry callback the intersection context can get used to access the `instID` stack to know which instance the user geometry object resides.
+Inside the user geometry callback the ray query context can get used to access the `instID` stack to know which instance the user geometry object resides.

-If not intersection context is specified when tracing a ray, a default context is used.
+If not ray query context is specified when tracing a ray, a default context is used.

 #### EXIT STATUS